The Memoirs of Cleopatra: Development and release

 Author Margaret George read about Cleopatra as a young girl, and had always had an interest in the classics.
 George related to the historical figure because they were both dark-haired, in an era when most images of beauty seemed to be blonde.
 She spent two and a half years writing The Memoirs of Cleopatra, traveling to Egypt four times to research it.
 Referring to the many incorrect presentations of the legendary queen, George considers her novel to be "the most historically accurate version within the limits of the medium".
 She viewed Cleopatra fundamentally as a "political leader" who suffered from centuries of Roman propaganda and Shakespearean plays, each of whom sought to depict her as "flighty".
 George said that "she was obviously very appealing but not this bimbo that the Romans would like you to think she was".

 The finished novel was 964 pages; George describes this as "big, but it's not padded".
-By 1997, George was a successful author who had published popular historical novels about Henry VIII of England and Mary, Queen of Scots.
+By 1997, George was a successful author who had published popular historical novels about Henry VIII and Mary, Queen of Scots.
 Assuming her latest novel would also be popular, St. Martin's Press ordered 200,000 copies.
 The Memoirs of Cleopatra was published by St. Martin's Press in March 1997.
 George launched a national book tour in April, and it landed on The New York Times Best Seller list for fiction hardcover in May and June.
 By May 1999, it had sold 180,000 copies.